Art

 A selection of spectacular paintings from Valdemars Slot’s collection go on display once more in 2026, in dialogue with the contemporary exhibition programme.

 Three monumental royal portraits by Carl Gustaf Pilo (SE, 1711–93) are displayed in the Ballroom, where they have remained on the walls for centuries.
 A vast installation of carved beams by Giuseppe Penone resonates with their sculptural wooden frames, inverting the palace’s grandeur with radical humility.
-Elsewhere in the palace, Anna Munk presents a new suite of paintings in dialogue with Pilo’s portraits of former owners and residents.
+Elsewhere in the palace, Anna Munk presents a new suite of paintings that engage with Pilo’s portraits of former owners and residents.

 Artist Residence